alanecode/cymod/README.rst

 Cymod aims to simplify the development and use of detailed STMs by allowing modellers to specify components of their models piecemeal in individual Cypher files.
-Cymod can then to do the work of wiring these components together into an complete model, stored in a Neo4j_ graph database.
+Cymod can then to do the work of wiring these components together into a complete model, stored in a Neo4j_ graph database.

 Example usage
 -------------

-Having prepared a set of Cypher files specifying an STM in the `./cypher-files` directory, a modeller can load those files into the database with the following Python commands:
+Having prepared a set of Cypher files specifying an STM in the ``./cypher-files`` directory, a modeller can load those files into the graph database with the following Python commands:

 .. code-block:: python